 Spinal cord injuries can worsen if left untreated.
 Some symptoms may not present immediately.
 Prevent further damage by seeking urgent medical attention if you think there’s any possibility of spinal injury.

-Locate your nearest CHI St. Luke's Health emergency room to know where to go when minutes matter.
+Locate your nearest St. Luke's Health emergency room to know where to go when minutes matter.